 Let’s start by going over all of the products that we received and their features as there are quite a few of them:

-- High power high capacity 230Wh V-mount battery (model: RLC-230S) – we received two of these high power behemoths.
-Each weigh almost 1.5kg (just over 3lbs), they have a 230Wh capacity (so no taking those babies on any flights), they have a large screen with lots of info plus a single D-tap on the top.
+We received two of these high-power behemoths.
+Each weighs almost 1.5kg (just over 3lbs), they have a 230Wh capacity (so no taking those babies on any flights), they have a large screen with lots of info plus a single D-tap on the top.
 They can output up to 80W with a current of 5.5Amps and 14Volt and are designed to work with high power lights and other power-hungry V-mount supported devices.

 The two 230Wh V-mount batteries

-- Mini V-mount CF (model: YC-BP0990SM) – from the other end of the V-mount spectrum we have this tiny but sexy looking carbon fiber encased model (the first of its kind that we have seen).
-This is a flight safe 99Wh battery (6875mAh capacity) which weighs just over 0.5kg (1.16lbs) with 14.4Volt and a tiny screen which you can turn on to see the battery status and output using a small button on the side. it also has dual USB-A connectors on top and dual D-taps, one on each side ideal for smaller lights, cameras, monitors, and other accessories.
+From the other end of the V-mount spectrum, we have this tiny but sexy looking carbon fiber encased model (the first of its kind that we have seen).
+This is a flight-safe 99Wh battery (6875mAh capacity) which weighs just over 0.5kg (1.16lbs) with 14.4Volt and a tiny screen which you can turn on to see the battery status and output using a small button on the side. it also has dual USB-A connectors on top and dual D-taps, one on each side ideal for smaller lights, cameras, monitors, and other accessories.